The settling in progresses and we're getting used to our new house, our new neighbourhood and our new neighbours.

 Bit by bit we're getting used to it, learning its little ways and secrets.
 The water pressure is fantastic - almost French in its powerfulness - and it's great to know you can take a shower at the same time as running the dishwasher and the washing machine.
 Having a combi boiler means there is an endless supply of hot water for the bath but flinging elbows around too enthusiastically in the bathroom can result in bruises.
 Indeed, flinging a leg out of bed in the night can result in stubbing a toe on the bedroom wall!

 Our spell of settling in and DIY is almost coming to an end and soon we will be heading back to France to begin our house hunting there.
 Most our new flatpack furniture is built and in use, a good proportion of the boxes have been emptied and their contents stowed in new places.

-We are both pretty exhausted, ready for a proper rest and also feeling the need to remind ourselves why we have done this thing - swapped our perfectly nice and comfortable house for something less than half the size with buses thundering past the front window every ten minutes.
+We are both pretty exhausted, ready for a proper rest and also feeling the need to remind ourselves why we have done this thing - swapped our perfectly nice and comfortable house for something less than half the size on a busy road.
 Moving house has been emotionally and physically shattering and I'm glad we only do it every twenty nine years!

 In the meantime, when the little one next door is having a tantrum we're glad we didn't take Nick's old ghetto blaster to the tip.......